ahmadmdabit/ai-utils-extension/QWEN.md

 *   **Git Workflow:** GitFlow model (`main`, `develop`, `feature/*` branches).
 *   **Commit Messages:** Conventional Commits specification.
 *   **Coding Style:** Enforced by Prettier (formatting) and ESLint (linting).
 Husky and lint-staged automate linting/formatting on commit.
-*   **Testing:** The project maintains a high level of unit and component test coverage using Vitest and React Testing Library.
+*   **Testing:** The project maintains a high level of unit and component test coverage using Vitest and native React DOM testing utilities.
 A global mock for the `chrome` API is defined in `src/setupTests.ts`.
 *   **Architecture:** The background script (`src/background/service-worker.ts`) acts as a "Step-First" workflow engine.
 It processes declarative pipeline definitions from `src/background/pipelines.ts`, handling sequential steps, parallel processing of tabs, and synthesis of results.
 The `geminiService.ts` handles all communication with the Gemini API.

 ## Key Files